awsdocs/aws-java-developer-guide/doc_source/java-dg-exceptions.rst

 In general, checked exceptions work well on small scales, but can become troublesome as applications grow and become more complex.

-For more information about the use of checked and unchecked exceptions, see the following articles:
+For more information about the use of checked and unchecked exceptions, see:

 * `Unchecked Exceptions—The Controversy
   <http://docs.oracle.com/javase/tutorial/essential/exceptions/runtime.html>`_